 - No need to collect stem cells through invasive procedures such as liposuction or bone marrow collection

-- Anyone can be treated since HUCT mesenchymal stem cells are immune system privileged.
+- Anyone can receive them since HUCT mesenchymal stem cells are immune system privileged.
 Human Leukocyte Antigen (HLA) matching is not necessary.

 - There is a growing body of evidence showing that mesenchymal stem cells from umbilical cords are more robust than mesenchymal stem cells from other sources such as fat.

 The body’s immune system is unable to recognize human umbilical cord tissue (HUCT)-derived mesenchmyal stem cells as foreign and therefore they are not rejected.
-HUCT stem cells have been administered thousands of times at the Stem Cell Institute and there has never been a single instance rejection (graft vs. host disease).
+HUCT stem cells have been administered thousands of times at the Stem Cell Institute and there has never been a single instance of rejection.
 Umbilical cord-derived mesenchymal stem cells also proliferate/differentiate more efficiently than “older” cells, such as those found in the fat and therefore, they are considered to be more “potent”.

-How are mesenchymal stem cells administered for rheumatoid arthritis treatment?
+How are mesenchymal stem cells administered for rheumatoid arthritis?

 They are typically given intravenously (IV) over the course of a few days.